-You’re going to your high school reunion and you want to look fabulous.
-But your back ache seems to have become your new best friend.
-Every day that you look in the mirror, you’re reminded that change is inevitable, and with change, comes loss.
-Too often aging is characterized by limited mobility, pain, loss of memory, and sickness.
-Do you know that most of these symptoms of aging are the result of physical inactivity?
+You’re going to your high school reunion and want to look fabulous.
+But your backache seems to have become your new best friend.
+Every day you look in the mirror, you’re reminded that change is inevitable, and with change comes loss.
+Too often, aging is characterized by limited mobility, pain, loss of memory, and sickness.
+Do you know that most of these aging symptoms result from physical inactivity?
 A lack of exercise is recognized as the primary cause of chronic inflammation in age-related diseases.

 Physical Inactivity the Cause of Chronic Inflammation Connected to Most Diseases

 Regular exercise helps to keep inflammation at bay.
 What is inflammation?
-If you have ever injured your finger and had swelling, redness and/or heat, then you have experienced inflammation.
+If you have ever injured your finger and had swelling, redness, and heat, you have experienced inflammation.
 This visible response is the way the body protects and heals itself.
-The immune-related cells send chemical messengers called cytokines into the area under attack including the white blood cells to begin repair.
+The immune-related cells send chemical messengers called cytokines into the area under attack, including the white blood cells, to begin repair.
 Similarly, inflammation inside the body occurs in the same manner, but if the healing is delayed and the inflammation continues, then the body’s stress level is heightened, releasing cortisol, the stress hormone, as well.
-A double dose of cytokines is also increased; but the cytokines now cause more harm than good because of their elevated levels.
+A double dose of cytokines is also increased, but their elevated levels now cause more harm than good.
 This type of inflammation is quiet and prolonged.
-By the time you are aware of its presence, it has already done significant damage, manifesting in the form of such chronic diseases as diabetes, a heart disease, cancer, even Alzheimer’s.
+By the time you are aware of its presence, it has already done significant damage, manifesting in the form of such chronic diseases as diabetes, heart disease, cancer, and even Alzheimer’s.
 Yes, even Alzheimer’s.
 Because of the prolonged presence of inflammation, it is called chronic and low-grade.

 1. Low cardiorespiratory fitness (VO2max)